freakingawesome/CSharpFunctionalExtensions/README.md

 so I instead chose to swap out the internals of `Result` `Result<Ok>` with an `Error` value I have found useful in the past, and which allows an easy way to plug in the `System.ComponentModel.DataAnnotations` style of declarative validation annotations.
-Initially I had intended to use a different naming convention than the original `Result`, but this project grew enough that it is a separate fork, and as such will contain mirrors of the `Maybe` type from the original as well.
+Initially I had intended to use a different naming convention than the original `Result`, but this project grew enough that it is a separate fork, and as such contains mirrors of the `Maybe` types from the original as well.

 ## Immutable ValidationErrors